 You have the right to ensure that most decisions which significantly affect you are not made solely by automatic means and to ask the University to reconsider a decision that has already been taken.
 If you want to assert this right, you should put it in writing.

-Right to Correct or Erase Inaccurate Data
+Right to Rectify Inaccurate Data

 The Data Protection Act is intended to protect people from unwanted or harmful uses of their personal data so that their personal privacy is protected.
 It regulates the way in which organisations collect, use, disclose and destroy information about people to ensure that they do so in a responsible and accountable fashion.